 Skip to main content

-MAX Serving intro
+Intro to MAX Serving

-You can think of MAX Serving like a wrapper around MAX Engine, making it easier for you to deploy MAX Engine into production without writing all the code to handle incoming requests, load models, balance traffic, and so on.
+Think of MAX Serving like a wrapper around MAX Engine, making it easier for you to deploy MAX Engine into production without writing all the code to handle incoming requests, load models, balance traffic, and so on.

 Try it now